ansys/pysam-sysml2/doc/source/getting-started/index.rst

     from ansys.sam.sysml2 import AnsysSysML2APIConnector, SysML2ProjectManager

-The connector will provide to the project manager, the access to the model.
+The connector provides the project manager with access to the model.

 Then create the connector :